Crystalline liftings and weight part of Serre's conjecture

 \end{thm}

 \begin{proof} For each $w \mid p$, the listed 4 conditions on $a_w$ are precisely translated from those of Corollary \ref{maincorollary}.
 Since $a_w \in W^{\textnormal{cris}}(\overline r \mid_{G_{F_w}})$, so if any one of the listed 4 conditions is satisfied, then by Corollary \ref{maincorollary}, $\overline r \mid_{G_{F_w}}$ has a upper triangular crystalline lift with Hodge type $a_w$.
 That is to say, $a_w \in W^{\textnormal{diag}}(\overline r \mid_{G_{F_w}})$.
-And then we can apply Corollary 4.1.10 of \cite{BLGG14} to conclude.
-Note that in our case, $P_a=F_a$ is irreducible because our Serre weight lies in the closure of the lowest alcove, see e.g., Proposition 3.18 of \cite{Her09} for the $d=3$ case. \end{proof}
+And then we can apply \cite[Cor.
+4.1.10]{BLGG14} to conclude.
+Note that in our case, $P_a=F_a$ (in the notation of \textit{loc. cit.}) is irreducible because our Serre weight lies in the closure of the lowest alcove, see e.g., \cite[Prop.
+3.18]{Her09} for the $d=3$ case. \end{proof}